dotnet/docs-mobile/README.md

-# .NET for iOS and Android docs
+# .NET iOS and Android docs

 This repository contains the conceptual documentation for .NET iOS and .NET Android.